-National Forum On Judicial Accountability (NFOJA) is recruiting ambassadors for 2013 state legislative sessions outreach to state legislators.
+National Forum On Judicial Accountability (NFOJA) is recruiting ambassadors for outreach to state legislators.
 Here’s why: Elimination of state judicial self-policing is no longer a preposterous idea entertained by subversives.
 It happened in Tennessee and is contemplated by multiple state legislators.
 Yet the trend may not benefit and might even harm average Americans should it ultimately fall short of the citizen empowerment that NFOJA prescribes.
 NFOJA proposes to lawfully relieve America’s institutional actors of direct responsibility for state judicial disciplinary processes and vest it in randomly selected, rotating panels of trained private citizens.

 Look how far we've come: As elusive as the concept may be, “accountability” is a great political buzz word, except, it seems, when associated with America’s judiciary.
 Our country’s virtual taboo against connecting the term with its third branch of government has staggering implications.
 In 2007, Transparency International, a prestigious anti-corruption coalition, confirmed that “(f)or whatever reason and whether petty or gross, corruption in the judiciary ensures that corruption remains beyond the law in every other field of government and economic activity in which it may have taken root.”
 So judicial accountability generally is and should be a virtue.
 Admittedly its proponents do not always reverence another bedrock of American government: judicial independence.